deep-security/deep-security-py/README.md

 A unified python SDK for the Deep Security APIs

-**Work in progess: This SDK is being actively worked on and the current state provides a minimum amount of functionality**
+**Work in progress: This SDK is being actively worked on and the current state provides a minimum amount of functionality.
+Please send a PR if there's something you need ASAP.
+We'll open up to wider contributions soon**

 ## History